StanfordGeospatialCenter/tooling_around/README.md

 ![alt text](images/image2.png)

-You can click on the `API{:}` button at the bottom of the search panel to reveal options for code-based layout, which are auto-generated, on-the-fly:
+You can click on the `API{:}` button at the bottom of the search panel to reveal options for code-based loading, which are auto-generated, on-the-fly:

 ![alt text](images/image3.png)